nicolaiarocci/nicolaiarocci.com/content/post/my-aspnet-migration-from-dotnet5-to-dotnet6.md

 models with the `RequiredAttribute` (which, in every single case, was the right thing to do anyway)

-### The `EFCore.NamingConvetions` package is missing a method
+### The `EFCore.NamingConventions` package is missing a method

 > Method 'GetServiceProviderHashCode' in type 'ExtensionInfo' from assembly
 > 'EFCore.NamingConventions"

-The message says it all: there's currently a missing method in the latest stable version of the `EFCore.NamingConvetions` package.
+The message says it all: there's currently a missing method in the latest stable version of the `EFCore.NamingConventions` package.
 At the time of this writing, `v6.0` of the package has not been released, but there is a pre-release available that includes the missing implementation.
 Switch to `v6.0.0-rc.1` and you'll be fine (ticket is [here][6]).
 I'm sure the new stable release will be